mshoush/RL-prescriptive-monitoring/README.md

-* Collect results according to RQ1 by running the following notebook:

-                                     plot_all_resources.ipynb

-* Collect results according to RQ2 by running the following notebook:

-                                     plot_RL_results.ipynb
+* Finally, execute the following notebook to collect results regarding RQ1 and RQ2.:

+                                     compile_results.ipynb